HimelDvNath/Next-Level-Web-development-Assignment2/README.md

 # Vehicle Rental System

-A full-stack application designed to manage vehicle rentals for customers and administrators.
+A Backend application designed to manage vehicle rentals for customers and administrators.
 The system includes authentication, vehicle management, booking management, and profile handling.
 The modular structure followed in this project.

 ---